Two important rules and a few simple policies: It’s all just common sense!

 All SpICE Program facilitators are volunteers recruited from the current school year National War College Spouse Club (NWCSC), the Eisenhower School Spouse Club (ESSC), as well as NDU faculty and staff.
 Facilitators are expected to diplomatically discuss and answer questions on a wide range of subjects.
 Topics include, but are not limited to, questions on American English pronunciation, commonly used idioms and slang, as well as current events, holiday traditions, and the always complex and hard-to-explain American lifestyle.
 Working as a facilitator is a very real commitment.
 The mental gymnastics that are sometimes involved can make participation an intellectually challenging as well as immensely rewarding undertaking.
 The SpICE Program is a lot of fun, a terrific way to make some interesting new friends, and a great way to learn a little bit about yourself, your country, and the world around you.
 For more info, check out our Facilitator’s Guide.

 The Next Level:

 After enjoying the SpICE Program experience for a year, many indicate that they would love to continue with the program.
 This is not always possible.
-We have a set number of Facilitator slots that will first be offered to the incoming members of the ICAF and NWC Spouse Clubs.
+We have a set number of facilitator slots that will first be offered to the incoming members of the ES and NWC Spouse Clubs.
 For those who would like to participate in a program that is even more in depth and rewarding, please consider sponsoring an International Officer.